theMMRF/docs-vlab/docs/mmrf-resources/user-guide/cohort-builder.md

 ![Cohort builder panel](img/cohort-builder-panel.png)

 The **Cohort Builder** appears as a panel within the **Analysis Center** and is used to refine the active cohort to a specific set of cases.

-Your **current cohort** is always visible in the top navigation bar and can be updated directly from that toolbar at any time,
+Your **current cohort** is always visible in the top navigation bar and can be updated directly from that toolbar at any time.

 On the left side of the panel, you'll find a set of **broad filter categories** that can be expanded.